-Talk to your health practitioner about discontinuing the potentially offending drug.
+Talk to your healthcare practitioner about discontinuing the potentially offending drug.
 When this is done, the histone antibody level should drop over time.
 Histone antibody levels do not respond to lifestyle changes.

 If the level of my histone antibodies decreases, can I take my drug again?

 No. The antibodies may drop to very low or undetectable levels, but a small amount will still exist.
-If you resume taking your drug, it is very likely that your symptoms and increased antibody level would reemerge.
+If you resume taking your drug, your symptoms and increased antibody levels may reemerge.

-Should I tell all of my doctors about being diagnosed with drug-induced lupus?
+Should I tell all my healthcare providers about being diagnosed with drug-induced lupus?

-Yes, this is an important part of your medical history and needs to be shared as it will need to be taken into account by your health practitioners whenever you are given medications.
+Yes, this is an important part of your medical history and needs to be shared as it will need to be taken into account by your healthcare practitioners whenever you are given medications.

 How long will it take for my results?